FREQUENTLY ASKED QUESTIONSAnswers to All Your Pressing Questions

 - Kid’s K: 10:45am

-Yes, you are permitted to use MP3 players during the race.
-For the safety of all on the course, we ask that runners keep their music low or consider using just one headphone.
+Yes, you are permitted to use headphones during the race.
+For the safety of all on the course, we ask that runners keep their music low or consider using just one headphone in the right ear.
+Keep your left ear open to hear alerts from runners passing on your left.

 Yes, walkers are allowed in the Marathon, Half Marathon, 10K Run and 5K Run.
 Wheelchairs and hand cycles are only allowed in the marathon and half marathon and will begin the course 6:20am.

-The course limit for the Full Marathon is 6 hours and 30 minutes, and the course limit for the Half Marathon is 3 hours and 15 minutes.
+The course limit for the Full Marathon is 6 hours and 30 minutes, and the course limit for the Half Marathon is 4 hours.

-Yes, we are certified by the USA Track & Field Association and therefore a Boston Qualifier.
+Yes, the Salt Lake City Marathon couse is certified by the USA Track & Field Association and therefore a Boston Qualifier.

 Yes, they will need to bring a copy of the participant’s photo ID and an email or screen shot of the registration confirmation.
 Copies of both can be shown via mobile device or a print out is fine too.

 There will be NO early start for walkers.
 Sag Wagons will patrol the route providing support to these participants.
 We also suggest that walkers and slower participants consider using a fanny pack that accommodates a water bottle and snacks.